 The COVID-19 crisis is impacting our economy, our jobs, and our super.
 You may be feeling concerned about your super and your finances in this uncertain time.
 If you need any assistance, our contact centre is ready to take your call on 132 467 from 8 am to 8 pm EST.

 Please visit the Australian Government Department of Health for the most up to date information about COVID-19.

 For up to date information about COVID-19 and your super and finances, please read the information below.

 Many Australians are losing working hours or their jobs – on a short-term basis or longer.
-Some businesses are being forced to close and markets are dropping.
-This is causing extreme financial strain for many people.
+Some businesses are being forced to close and markets have been volatile.
+This is causing financial pressure for many people.